 Chinese Is Not Just About Mandarin

-Another misconception people often have in general is that the Chinese language and Mandarin refers to the same thing.
-Chinese is a language family; it groups Chinese languages such as Mandarin, Hokkien, Teochew, Hakka, Cantonese, Hainanese, Wu, and many more under a single category.
+Another misconception people often have in general is that Chinese and Mandarin refer to the same thing.
+Chinese is a language family, and Mandarin is simply one of many Chinese languages out there.
+Examples of other Chinese languages aside from Mandarin are Hokkien, Teochew, Hakka, Cantonese, Hainanese, Wu, and many more.

 Chinese people in Medan and its surrounding cities typically speak Hokkien and its use is dominant as a lingua franca amongst Chinese Medanese.
 The Hokkien variant spoken in Medan is a subdialect of Zhangzhou Hokkien, similar to the one spoken in Penang, Malaysia.

-Speakers of other Chinese languages such as Hakka and Cantonese are spread out amongst Chinese Indonesians in the country, though their numbers are smaller in comparison to speakers of Hokkien and Teochew.
+Speakers of other Chinese languages such as Hakka and Cantonese are spread out amongst Chinese Indonesians in the country, though their numbers appear to be smaller in comparison to speakers of Hokkien and Teochew.

 However, it is true that there are many Chinese Indonesians who do not speak Mandarin, or do not speak it well.
 The main reason for this is “The Chinese Ban”.

 Presidential Instruction 14 of 1967 banned Chinese literature, tradition, and culture in Indonesia, which lasted for about 35 years throughout Indonesia from 1967 to the early 2000s.
 During this time period, the ban prohibited any teaching, learning, and the distribution of materials in Chinese.

 This was also the period where many Chinese Indonesians were “strongly encouraged” to change their Chinese-sounding names into more Indonesian ones, although in the 1990s many begin to opt for Western-sounding names instead.

 Read Also: 7 Types of Chinese Indonesian Names